Who can adopt?

 - Experience of parenting or caring for a child will be helpful but all circumstances are considered.

-- Assessment will consider the emotional, physical, and financial security of applicants.
+- The adoption assessment will consider the emotional, physical, and financial security of applicants.

 - Applicants may be in full or part time employment and will be required to make use of Statutory Adoption Leave.